fdietel/fdietel/README.md

 - 🌱 I’m currently learning python, ml
 - 🤔 I’m looking for help with geopandas, dash/plotly

-this profile is still under construction 🏗️ 👷

-repositories can change constantly 🧭
+Note: this profile is still under construction 🏗️ 👷, repositories can change constantly 🧭

 <!--
 **fdietel/fdietel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.